 What can be done with liquidated stocks?

 You may bring back the liquidated stocks as collateral to avail more funding.
-Earlier, the liquidated stocks were easily brought in as collateral with an email request.
+Earlier, the liquidated stocks were easily brought in as collateral without an email request.
 With the new regulations, this is not possible now.
-You will be required to send an email to email@example.com with the name of the stock and quantity to be pledged.
-After this, you will be required to authorize the pledge by validating it with an OTP in the link that will be sent to your registered email id.
+You can however, pledge them online from your trading terminal.
+To know how to pledge it online, check our FAQ here.
+We will subsequently initiate a pledge and you will receive an email and SMS to your registered details from NSDL for you to authorize by validating it with an OTP.
 To know the pledging process in detail read our blog here.
 It involves one more step, nevertheless, all these are done to protect investors to ensure that no stocks move out of their demat account without their knowledge.